USAAF

 Fates of the Crew

 The following crew remained with the B-24 during the ditching: Stoddard, Hryskanich, Peschau and Manierre and survived in a raft for four days and drifted towards Saipan.
-On June 2 the surviving crew were picked up by a Japanese patrol, questioned for four days then flown to Japan where they were Interned at Ofuna Camp.
+On June 2, 1944 the surviving crew were picked up by a Japanese patrol and became Prisoners Of War (POW) and were questioned over the next four days.
+On June 6, 1944 the four were flown to Japan and interned at Ofuna Camp.

 Peschau, who was seriously wounded did not receive any medical care and died on June 8 (AMBC states July 8) and was cremated and buried at a Buddhist temple at Ofuna, approximately 1/8 mile from the POW camp on June 10 and his ashes placed in a box buried 14' in the ground and marked with a cross, on a trail northwest of the temple.